Ben Affleck, Jennifer Garner Divorce Not Happening: ‘Taken Aback’ By Support

 Ben Affleck and Jennifer Garner are really setting some serious goals for estranged couples around the world.
 The beloved Ben and Jen duo of Hollywood are doing everything they can to save their marriage and preserve a happy future for their kids.

-The estranged but happy couple were recently spotted together with kids, enjoying and happily smiling.
-Garner and Affleck have reportedly become very close since the Batman V Superman actor’s rehab stint battling alcohol addiction has been announced.
+The estranged but happy couple was recently spotted together with their kids, enjoying and happily smiling.
+Garner and Affleck have reportedly become very close since the Batman v Superman actor’s rehab stint battling alcohol addiction has been announced.

 Many close sources of the couple confirmed that Ben and Jen’s divorce will not happen and does not seem like a future event either.
 They both are happy together and devoting their time for their kids.
 The 44-year-old actor is getting all the support he can after revealing his alcohol addiction’s recovery, Entertainment Tonight reported.